cobrateam/splinter/docs/index.rst

 ==============

 Splinter is an open source tool for testing web applications using Python.
-It lets you automate browser actions, such as visiting URLs and interacting with their items.
+It lets you automate browser actions such as visiting URLs and interacting with their elements.

 Sample code
 -----------